liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 # Liferay Utility Applications

 In this chapter we'll look at some Liferay utility applications that might be useful for you.
-The Software Catalog is currently packaged with Liferay but will soon be replaced by Liferay Marketplace.
+The Software Catalog has been replaced by Liferay Marketplace but can still be installed as a plugin.
 Please see chapter 13 for information about Liferay Marketplace and managing Liferay plugins.
-The Knowledge Base application is an EE-only plugin.
-In this chapter we'll discuss several of these
+The Reports, JasperReports, and Knowledge Base applications are only available to EE customers.
+In this chapter we'll discuss following applications:
-applications:

 - Bookmarks
-- Software catalog
+- Software Catalog
 - Shopping
+- Reports and JasperReports
 - Knowledge Base

 Liferay's Bookmarks application is a simple way for users to keep track of URLs